 Picture of Jeongdongjin, South Korea taken by a drone

 The air time or flight time refers to how long your drone can stay in the air without the need to recharge.
 Most average drones will offer 25 minutes of uninterrupted flight time.
 It is important to know the limits of your drone to prevent it crash landing.

 Drone flying in the sky

 7. Video Transmission

-Another key feature to look out for is the video transmission distance the type of video transmission system.
-Look at the maximum distance from the drone can transmit videos to the controller, and also look at the quality of the video that will be transmitted.
+Another key feature to look out for is the video transmission distance and the type of video transmission system.
+Look at the maximum distance from which the drone can transmit videos to the controller, and also look at the quality of the video that will be transmitted.